Totally Beara-ble

 Traversing the western side of the peninsula, we were treated to some beautiful views.

-And on advice from our host last night, we drove up to the Healy Pass, along the way passing this
+And on advice from our host last night, we drove up to the Healy Pass, along the way passing over

-With time on our side (because the cable car was a no go), we decided to start the Big ROK, and made our way down the east coast as far as Sneem before doubling back to reach Killarney via Molls Gap.
+With time on our side, we decided to start the Big ROK, and made our way down the east coast as far as Sneem before doubling back to reach Killarney via Molls Gap.
 Unfortunately, the Molls Gap road was closed due to a fallen rock wall, so we had to detour via Kilgarvan to reach our destination for the night at Killorglin, a long way round!

 No matter, our home for the next three nights is pretty special, lovely host Margaret who HAS to be on the spectrum, recommended we eat locally at Jack’s Seafood restaurant.
-Lobster was good, but we do it much better in Aus.
+Lobster was good.

 This was the view from our bedroom window as we went to bed.
 No joke.